What am I doing?

 - Tendency to not ask for help for my own tasks – Perhaps it’s ego, lack of trust in others, sense of responsibility, not wanting to be a burden to others, or a habit, I’m usually not a person who considers asking for help.
 This sometimes happens even when I am asked “Desmond, do you need help?”.
 I’m trying to learn to let go of the mindset that I have to do everything myself.

-I want to be:
+I want to be (to myself and others):

-- Useful to others
+- Useful and helpful

 - Playful and taking myself less seriously

-- Loving and caring towards myself and others
+- Loving and caring

 - Authentic and assertive